 “Community” explores social variables that have led to the coalescing of individuals around shared values (e.g. cosmopolitanism, social consciousness) and the contribution of the individual.

 “Resistance” aspires toward a Muslim future free from oppression and draws parallels to the anti-racist, social/gender justice, and progressive struggles and movements against colonialism, imperialism, white supremacy, and other forms of systemic oppression.

 “Liberation” borrows from liberation movements (Islamic, Latinx, Black, indigenous, etc.) to illustrate what a “free” existence and utopia mean and for whom.

 This is an academic conference held with the goal of translating these ideas to a wider public.
 All presentations will be recorded and available as part of an online archive.
 The archive will be incorporated future public programs and an immersive art experience; more information can be found at muslimfuturism.com.

 SPONSORS & ORGANIZERS

 Support for this conference as part of the ALHAMDU immersive art experience is provided by the Doris Duke Foundation for Islamic Art’s Building Bridges Program.
-Additional support provided by the Arabic, Islamic, and Middle Eastern Studies group at Colorado College, Duke Islamic Studies Center at Duke University, the Department of Religious Studies and Hajja Razia Sharif Sheikh Featured Speaker Series in Islamic Studies at the University of Miami, Center for the Study of Muslim Societies under the Middle East Institute at Columbia University, and the Center for Afrofuturist Studies.
+The mission of the Building Bridges Program is to support national efforts, working with U.S. Muslims, to increase mutual understanding and well-being among diverse populations for the benefit of building stronger, inclusive communities.
+Additional support provided by the Arabic, Islamic, and Middle Eastern Studies group and Art Department at Colorado College, Duke Islamic Studies Center at Duke University, the Center for Global Black Studies, the Department of Religious Studies and Hajja Razia Sharif Sheikh Featured Speaker Series in Islamic Studies at the University of Miami, Center for the Study of Muslim Societies under the Middle East Institute at Columbia University, and the Center for Afrofuturist Studies.